nguyentp/mlexplain/README.md

 ![](./imgs/pfimp.png)

 If change in eror is possitive, then model relies on that feature.
-Because remove it (by permuted it) will make error larger.
+Because remove it (by permuted it, mess it up) will make error larger.
 In contrast, if change in error is negative, remove feature result lower error.
 This suggests we should remove this feature.

 **Pros**: